slowernews/slowernews/README.md

 # Slower News - FAQ

-### WTF is this?
+### What is Slowernews?

-These are, somehow, curated news extracting relevant trends and some edge cases for borderline nerds, that don't want to miss out, nor spend a shit-ton of time filtering trivia.
+These are, somehow, curated news extracting relevant trends and some edge cases for borderline nerds, that don’t want to miss out, nor spend a shit-ton of time filtering trivia.

 ### Why?